-To put it simply, an icebox cake is an old-fashioned, no-bake, refrigerated cake, made from nothing more than cookies and whipped cream.
-Such a description, however, hardly does the confection justice, for the cake-making alchemy that takes place in your icebox (refrigerator) is truly magical.
-In short, while these two simple ingredients rest together in the fridge, the cookies turn soft, pillow-y, and cake-like as they absorb the cream, resulting in a treat that is luscious, light, and deeply addictive.
-And that’s not all…
+An Icebox Cake is an old-fashioned, no-bake, refrigerated cake made from nothing more than cookies and whipped cream.
+Such a description, however, hardly does the confection justice.
+The cake-making alchemy that takes place in your icebox (refrigerator) is truly magical!

-Cookies, graham crackers, or ladyfingers (the “cakey component” of an icebox cake, as I like to call it, can take many forms, be it cookie, cracker or finger):
+The “cakey component” of an icebox cake, as I like to call it, can take many forms – be it cookie, cracker or finger.

 - Cookies must be thin and very crispy.
-Soft and/or very thick cookies (such as shortbread or biscotti) will not absorb the whipped cream as well, and make for either a soggy cake, or one that is a tad too toothsome.
-Cookies are best assembled with cakes calling for whipped cream.
-They tend to get a bit too mushy when combined with pudding.
+Soft and/or very thick cookies (such as shortbread or biscotti) will not absorb the whipped cream as well.
+They will make for either a soggy cake or one that is a tad too toothsome.
+Cookies are best assembled with cakes calling for whipped cream; they tend to get a bit too mushy when combined with pudding.

 - Ladyfingers also do best with pudding and I prefer a soft, cakey finger, to a crunchy one.

-- This is where you can have a lot of fun with your cake.
-Not only can you flavor your cream or pudding, or use flavored cookies (as described above), but you can add layers of lemon curd, salty caramel, dark chocolate ganache or marshmallow fluff to your cake, transforming it into nothing short of a celebration show-stopper.
+This is where you can have a lot of fun with your cake.
+Not only can you flavor your cream or pudding or use flavored cookies (as described above), but you can add layers of lemon curd to make a lemon icebox cake, or add salty caramel, dark chocolate ganache or marshmallow fluff to your cake, transforming it into nothing short of a celebration showstopper.

 - I always begin with a layer of the creamy component, as it anchors the cake to the surface of the pan, dish or platter, followed by a layer of the cakey component.

-- If assembling with add-ins, I like to thinly spread those on top of the cakey layers.
+- If assembling with add-ins, I like to thinly spread the add-ins on top of the cakey layers.
 Layer the components until you run out (!) or reach the top of your vessel.